rdhan4/Predictive-Pancreas/README.md

  **Comprehensive Dataset:** The dataset used in this project incorporates diverse medical predictors to ensure a holistic approach to diabetes risk assessment.

- **Machine Learning Algorithms:** We employ various machine learning algorithms to develop predictive models, enabling a comparative analysis of their performance.
+ **Machine Learning Algorithms:** I employ various machine learning algorithms to develop predictive models, enabling a comparative analysis of their performance.

  **Accuracy as Metric:** Model evaluation is centered around the accuracy_score metric, allowing for a nuanced comparison of different algorithms.